entando/entando-docs/vuepress/docs/next/tutorials/compose/page-management.md

 # Page Management

 The [Entando App Builder](../../docs/compose/app-builder.md) provides the capability to publish application pages containing content as well as other Entando components.
-Page Templates are used to define the page layout of available frames.
+Page Templates are used to define the layout of available frames on a page.

 ## Create a Page